wytyang00/60DaysOfUdacity/StudyJournal.md

 **Day 35:**

 • Generated a few samples from my music generator and evaluated their quality by listening to them myself.
 It was bad...

+---

+**Day 36:**

+• Started training the models again using both chords and notes, instead of only notes.
+Since this method requires less long-term dependency, it should produce better samples in the end, hopefully.